 |Literacy 790 or Ed Found 770

 ||Research Essentials for the Literacy Leader OR Foundations of Ed Research

 ||Issues in Literacy

 Individuals with Learning Disabilities

 * Not offered as part of the 30 credit Masters

 In this hybrid program, students will be required to take the Learning Disabilities and the Literature class if older than seven years upon acceptance into the program for DPI licensure.

 Completing all requirements for the MSE does not ensure licensure.
-The Reading Education faculty must positively recommend the candidate for both 316 and 17 licensure.
+The Literacy and Language department faculty must positively recommend the candidate for both 316 and 17 licensure.